 Kimberley’s research skills are complemented by an ability to translate data and qualitative information into impactful stories.
 Together with her project management and stakeholder outreach skills, she is able to articulate and implement strategies for public-private partnerships, sales and marketing initiatives, portfolio optimization, and community growth.
 For a list of typical offerings, please see Services.

 Having grown up in one of the world’s most beautiful geographies – the Kootenays region of British Columbia, Canada – Kimberley is keenly aware of a need to ensure that the development of unique places not only makes economic sense but benefits the local community, nurtures the environment, and retains the irreplaceable character that makes them special.
-A personal love of travel underscores her professional career in understanding and communicating the dynamics of properties and places.
-It has also led to participation in numerous tourism-related projects.
+Her professional interest in analyzing properties and places is linked to a personal love of travel, and has spurred participation in numerous tourism-related initiatives.

-When not on the road, Kimberley can be found spending time in her Canadian hometown and the San Francisco Bay Area.
-She is a member of various professional organizations including the Urban Land Institute (ULI) and the San Francisco Urban Planning and Research Association (SPUR).
-She also volunteers as an expert advisor for the Center for Responsible Travel (CREST) and STAR Communities.
-She has supplemented her Finance degree from the University of British Columbia with a Certificate in Sustainable Destination Management from The George Washington University and is currently working to complete a Certificate in Communicating Corporate Social Responsibility.
+When not on the road, Kimberley divides her time between her hometown and the San Francisco Bay Area.
+She is a member of various professional organizations, including the Urban Land Institute (ULI) and the San Francisco Urban Planning and Research Association (SPUR), and also volunteers as an expert advisor to the Center for Responsible Travel (CREST) and STAR Communities.
+In addition to a Finance degree from the University of British Columbia, Kimberley has earned a Certificate in Sustainable Destination Management from The George Washington University and is currently completing a certification program in Communicating Corporate Social Responsibility.